cybergarage/go-config/README.md

 }
 ```

-The configuration file format is based on JSON as the following.
+Using `Config`, you can read a configuration based on JSON.
+The sample configuration is bellow.

 ```
 #